Monitoring Butler's memory usage using Grafana

 Creating a InfluxDB database

-When starting Butler for the first time and InfluxDB is enabled, it will connect to InfluxDB and if needed create a new database called butler, together with a retention policy called 10d:
+When starting Butler for the first time and InfluxDB is enabled, it will connect to InfluxDB and if needed create a new database with a name controlled by the Butler.influxDb.dbName

 Note that the only thing needed is a running InfluxDB instance.
 Butler creates the database in InfluxDB if needed, together with a retention policy that is defined in the Butler config file.